ameliastreet/GitWorkshop/README.md

 - Share 2 or 3 things about yourself

-  I'm a senior this year
-  I like to go camping
+  I'm a senior this year, I like to go camping, and I like music.
-  I like music

 - Indiate your goal(s) you have for this course

-  Gain a good understanding of Java
-  Pass the AP test
+  Gain a good understanding of Java, and Pass the AP test